Cost Efficient Fairness Audit Under Partial Feedback: Introduction

-\textbf{Our Contributions}: We study the problem of fairness audit under partial feedback with a novel cost model.
-Our cost model captures a central concern of real-world scenarios, where there is a price to pay when the auditor decides to approve an applicant with negative outcome (e.g., loan default).
-For our cost model, we provide a complete characterization of the sample and cost complexity required for auditing fairness in the non-parametric setting by establishing a lower bound and proposing an audit algorithm that matches this bound up to logarithmic factors.
+$\bullet$ We initiate the study of fairness audit under partial feedback, an important setting that captures several real-world scenarios.
+We introduce a novel cost model for data exploration to capture a central concern, namely, the audit or the self-assessment incurs a cost when the labels requested on additional unlabeled data turn out to be negative (e.g., loan default, unfavorable outcomes in randomized control trials).

+$\bullet$ For our cost model, we provide a complete characterization of the sample and cost complexity required for auditing fairness in the non-parametric setting by establishing a lower bound (Theorem~\ref{theorem:lower-bound}) and proposing an audit algorithm that matches this bound up to logarithmic factors (Theorem~\ref{theorem:cost-and-sample-bound-of-RS-audit}).
+The proposed algorithm provably improves over the audit cost of a natural baseline algorithm (Theorem~\ref{theorem:cost-and-sample-bound-of-baseline}, Remark~\ref{remakr:cost-difference-of-baseline-and-RS-Audit}).

+$\bullet$ To further investigate auditing with partial feedback, we study a structured setting where the group-wise distribution of features and labels follows a mixture of exponential families, a common analytical assumption in the fair learning \cite{dutta2020there, ma2022tradeoff}.
+In this setting, we design a new algorithm that achieves significantly lower audit cost under mild assumptions (Theorem~\ref{theorem:cost-bound-of-Exp-Audit}).

+$\bullet$ Our algorithms and their cost guarantees are agnostic to the hypothesis class and work for any classifier whose fairness is to be audited.
+We empirically study them on standard real-world datasets in fair classification (e.g., Adult Income, Law School) for logistic regression classifiers with significantly improved cost of audit or self-assessment.